temporalio/documentation/docs/application-development/foundations.md

 #### Gitpod

-You can run a Temporal Cluster and develop Temporal Applications in your browser using [Gitpod](https://www.gitpod.io/).
+You can run a Temporal Cluster and develop Temporal Applications in your browser using [Gitpod](https://gitpod.io/#https://github.com/temporalio/samples-typescript/).

 One-click deployments are available for the [temporalio/samples-go](https://github.com/temporalio/samples-go) repo and the [temporalio/samples-typescript](https://github.com/temporalio/samples-typescript) repo.

 A one-click deployment starts a Temporal Cluster using a Temporal Cluster Docker image, starts a Worker Process, and starts one of the application's sample Workflows.

-It can take up to a full minute for the one-click deployments to get fully up and running.
+A one-click deployment can take up to a full minute to get fully up and running.
 When it is running, you can customize the application samples.

 ## Add your SDK